dyscott/assistant-hotkey/README.md

-# Assistant Hot Key
+# Assistant Hotkey
-Assistant Hot Key is a command-line Node.JS application used to bind Google Assistant commands to system-wide hotkeys.
+Assistant Hotkey is a command-line Node.JS application used to bind Google Assistant commands to system-wide hotkeys.

 Useful for smart-home devices that don't have public APIs but do have Google Assistant support.